BUR4KBEY/obsidian-prettier/README.md

 # ✨ Obsidian Prettier

-This is an plugin developed for [Obsidian](https://obsidian.md) to format markdown files using the popular code formatter [Prettier](https://prettier.io/).
+This is a plugin developed for [Obsidian](https://obsidian.md) to format markdown files using the popular code formatter [Prettier](https://prettier.io/).

 ## 🛠️ Building the project